cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 Today we’re talking about error handling.
 What options we have, which trade-offs they come with, and what tools modern C++ gives us to make our lives a bit easier.

-Buckle up!
+So get a coffee and buckle up!
 There is a lot to cover and quite some nuance in this topic!

-There will also inevitably be some statements that are quite opinionated and I can already see people with pitchforks and torches coming for me... so...
-I'm sure it's gonna be fun!
+Ah, and I can already smell the torches and hear the scraping of the pitchforks that people will bring to punish me for all the controversial statements I am about to make!
+What can go wrong, eh?

 <!-- Add a video from shreck?
 Link: https://www.youtube.com/watch?v=Waa9UqVP4KI